kunalchandra18/Lattice-Physics/README.md

 # Lattice-Physics

-  The model predicts the PPPF and IMF values by using Random Forest algorithm.
+Project Description : The project aims at predicting the IMF and PPPF values using Random Forest Algorithm.

+potential issues that might be faced : the libraries to be imported might not already be downloaded by pip

+Creator : Kunal Chandra (240580)